yssource/crp/src/idioms/constructors/copy_and_move_constructors.md

 On the other hand, the following example requires a user-defined copy and move constructor because it manages a resource (a pointer acquired from a C library).
-The equivalent in Rust requires a custom implementation of the `Clone` trait.
+The equivalent in Rust requires a custom implementation of the `Clone` trait.[^deleter]

+[^deleter]: Another common approach to the C++ version of the example is to use
+    the `Deleter` template argument for `std::unique_ptr`.
+The version shown in the example was chosen to make the correspondence to Rust version clearer.

 <div class="comparison">